Skip to main content

 Deadline

 Form P85 is not a legal requirement and therefore there is no deadline.
-However, if HMRC have not issued you with a tax return for your tax year of departure, you may need to notify HMRC that you owe tax for that year by 5 October following the end of the tax year.
+However, if HMRC have not issued you with a tax return for your tax year of departure, and you need to do one, you may need to notify HMRC that you owe tax for that year by 5 October following the end of the tax year.

 Receiving the refund

-If you are entitled to a refund upon submitting the form, HMRC will send a cheque in pound sterling to either you or a nominee.
-We understand HMRC no longer make refunds by bank transfer when a form P85 has been submitted.
+If you are entitled to a refund upon submitting the form, HMRC will send a cheque in pound sterling.
+HMRC do not currently make refunds by bank transfer when a form P85 has been submitted.
+However we understand that they are working on introducing this facility in the near future.

 If you do not submit a form P85 or a tax return